-Following the identification and determination of the items they wish to include in the charter of demand, the next stage is to set negotiation mandates by the union.
-They usually complete this process before the commencement of negotiations.
-For the Unions, the Branch Executive Committee, in consultation with the National Secretariat of the respective unions, decides on the vital pay levels that it should accept.
-To determine the pay levels, the unions evaluate such factors as the company's pay position relative to competition and bearing in mind the height it wishes to attain.
-It is instructive to note that such factors as company productivity levels, including cost pressures, are not usually considered by the unions.
-Besides, it becomes plausible to equally highlight that some collective agreements include clauses relating to the companies' preferred position relative to the negotiation.
+Following the identification and determination of the items the union wishes to include in the Charter of Demands, the next stage is to set negotiation mandates.
+The union usually completes this process before the commencement of negotiations.
+For the union, the branch executive committee, in consultation with the national secretariat, decides on the vital pay levels it should accept.
+To determine the pay levels, the union evaluates such factors as the company’s pay position relative to that of the competition, bearing in mind the height it wishes to attain.
+The union does not usually consider company productivity levels, including cost pressures.

-Conversely, mandate determination on the part of the company involves analyzing and evaluating the Unions’ Charters of demands.
-In turn, it matches it with its ability to pay and sustain the same but with a clear sight of competition in the pay market.
-A number of the player's anchor such analysis on its pay philosophy, while others are driven by industry practice and pressure from union expectations bearing in mind the environmental pull and push factors earlier highlighted.
-On this basis, the mandate is agreed with the company senior management team that eventually forms the basis for engaging in collective bargaining and hoping to reach an agreement.
+On the other side, some collective agreements include clauses relating to the company’s preferred position relative to the negotiation.
+Mandate determination by the company involves analyzing and evaluating the union’s Charter of Demands.
+In turn, the company matches it with its ability to pay and sustain the same, but with a clear sight of competition in the pay market.
+A number of the players anchor the analysis with its pay philosophy, while others are driven by industry practice and pressure from union expectations, bearing in mind the environmental pull and push factors highlighted earlier.
+On this basis, the mandate agreed with the company’s senior management team eventually forms the basis for engaging in collective bargaining to reach an agreement.

-A joint meeting point regarding both management and the union's practices is the use of the total remuneration (TR) concept.
+A joint meeting point is the use of the TR concept by both management and the union.
 The TR concept involves enumeration and monetization of all the pay and benefits elements.
-These elements will be matched against that of the competitors.
-For instance, where a company and the trade union set out to be number two or to attain a position within the 75th percentile of the pay baskets in the market segment, or sector, the parties would use that standard as the basis the mandate determination.
+These elements will be matched against those of the competitors.
+For instance, where a company and the trade union set out to be number two or to attain a position within the 75th percentile of the pay baskets in the market segment, or sector, the parties would use that standard as the basis for mandate determination.
 Facts, data gathering, and validation will be the standard for driving the process.
-The process will enable both parties to reach an agreement in line with the overarching philosophy.
+The process enables both parties to reach an agreement in line with the overarching philosophy.
 In this scenario, collective bargaining is about the pay baskets and where the company wants to be within the comity of the upstream companies.

-A critical exercise that leads to the determination of total remuneration includes the use of compensation survey data already collected and analyzed within the sector's pay baskets.
-In doing this, it is not out of place to use job matching to compare industry job levels and ensure that similar parameters are being used to determine comparisons among and within the companies.
+A critical exercise that leads to the determination of TR includes the use of compensation survey data already collected and analyzed within the sector’s pay baskets.
+For this exercise, it is not out of place to use job matching to compare industry job levels and ensure that similar parameters are being used to determine comparisons between and within the companies.

-In agreeing on the total remuneration, the breakdown includes the base pay, which typically comprises leave allowance as appropriate and the thirteenth month.
-There are also cash allowances that are usually annualized as well as benefits.
+The breakdown of TR includes the base pay, which typically comprises leave allowance, as appropriate, and the 13th month bonus.
+Cash allowances are usually annualized as benefits.
 Benefits in this context refer to non-cash entitlements and status-induced benefits that are convertible to cash.
-The incentives, which refers to various total remuneration elements both in the short to long term, translate benefits to comparable annual figures.
-Monetization of the vital pay element can be done, such that meals, medical care, car maintenance are easily categorized as either cash allowances or benefits.
-For instance, where the company provides meals, it is classified as a benefit.
-However, if employees are given a cash amount to cover meals, it is categorized as a cash allowance.
+The incentives, which are various TR elements in the short to long term, are benefits that can be translated to comparable annual figures.
+In monetization of the vital pay elements, meals, medical care, and car maintenance are easily categorized as either cash allowances or benefits.
+For instance, where the company provides meals, they are classified as a benefit.
+However, if employees are given a cash amount to cover meals, the meals are categorized as a cash allowance.

-Conducting the Negotiation
+Conducting the negotiation